Prince Adolphus, Duke of Cambridge: Military career

-Adolphus was made honorary Colonel-in-Chief of the Hanoverian Guard Foot Regiment 1789–1803, but his military training began in 1791, when he and Prince Ernest went to Hanover to study under the supervision of the Hanoverian commander Field Marshal Wilhelm von Freytag.
+Adolphus was made honorary Colonel-in-Chief of the Hanoverian Guard Foot Regiment 1789–1803, but his military training began in 1791, when he and Ernest went to Hanover to study under the supervision of the Hanoverian commander Field Marshal Wilhelm von Freytag.
 He remained on Freytag's staff during the Flanders Campaign in 1793.
 His first taste of action was at Famars on 23 May.
 He was wounded and captured at the Battle of Hondschoote 6 September, but was quickly rescued.
 As a Hanoverian General-Major, he commanded a Hessian brigade under his paternal great-uncle, General Johann Ludwig von Wallmoden-Gimborn in Autumn 1794, then commanded the Hanoverian Guards during the retreat through Holland.
 Remaining in Germany, he commanded a brigade of the Corps of Observation from 22 October 1796 until 12 January 1798.
 He was made a British Army colonel in 1794, and lieutenant general on 24 August 1798.
 In 1800 – whilst stationed in the Electorate of Hanover – he attended the founding of a village (part of the settlement of the moorlands north of Bremen), which was named after him: Adolphsdorf (since 1974 a component locality of Grasberg).

 During the War of the Second Coalition against France (1799–1802), Adolphus traveled to Berlin in 1801, in order to prevent the impending Prussian occupation of the Electorate.
 France demanded it, as it was stipulated in the Peace of Basel (1795), obliging Prussia to ensure the Holy Roman Empire's neutrality in all the latter's territories north of the demarcation line at the river Main, including Hanover.
 Regular Hanoverian troops, therefore, had been commandeered to join the multilateral so-called "Demarcation Army".
 His efforts were in vain.
 In 1803, he was senior army commander, and replaced Wallmoden as commander on the Weser on 1 June.
 With the advance of French forces on one side and 24,000 Prussian soldiers on the other, the situation was hopeless.
 Cambridge refused to become involved in discussions of capitulation, handed over his command to Hammerstein (Ompteda claims he was forced to resign), and withdrew to England.
 A plan to recruit additional soldiers in Hanover to be commanded by the Prince had also failed.

 In 1803, Adolphus was appointed as commander-in-chief of the newly founded King's German Legion, and in 1813, he became field marshal.
-George III appointed Prince Adolphus a Knight of the Garter on 2 June 1776, and created him Duke of Cambridge, Earl of Tipperary, and Baron Culloden on 24 November 1801.
+George III appointed Adolphus a Knight of the Garter on 2 June 1776, and created him Duke of Cambridge, Earl of Tipperary, and Baron Culloden on 24 November 1801.